ThermoMan/dreamhost-dynamic-dns/README.md

 * Update the 'allowedDomains' configuration options to allow the domain(s) you want to be able update.
 * Change the 'password' to the password you want to use, or leave empty to disable.
 * Set 'defaults'=>'apiKey' value to the API key you [generate at Dreamhost](https://panel.dreamhost.com/index.cgi?tree=home.api).
-You probably wwant to limit this API key to only DNS related calls.
+You probably want to limit this API key to only DNS related calls.

 ## Usage